-Unlike past resource allocations, the question of equitable distribution ("fair share") was not a major issue.
+Unlike past Resource Allocations the "fair share" question was not a major issue.
 Initially, a significant discussion surrounding the "fair share" issue was held on whether regional distributions should be made using geographical driven formulas or performance based systems.
 Ultimately, the committees agreed that, given the current funding outlook, discussion on this issue is largely irrelevant.

 The committees recognize that earmarking of federal funds most probably will continue into the future.
-This Resource Allocation provides a ten percent set aside of federal funds each year between fiscal years 2008 and 2015 and a five percent set aside in each year thereafter.
+This Resource Allocation has provided a ten percent set aside of federal funds each year between fiscal years 2008 and 2015 and a five percent set aside in each year thereafter.
 These set asides are included in the plan under the Regional Priority Program (RPP) and Earmark Contingency for planning purposes.